Bw00d/sublime_learning/README.md

 ###Epicodus bootcamp build anything you want exercise

-The objective of this exercise is to build an application that will help you practice Sublime Text 2 keyboard shortcuts.
+The objective of this exercise is to build an application for practicing Sublime Text 2 keyboard shortcuts.

 ####Status